-The registrar's office maintains official records for each past and present NMCC student.
+The Registrar's Office maintains official records for each past and present NMCC student.
 These records are maintained in full accord with the Family Educational Rights and Privacy Act.
-(For details on student files and the policies ensuring their privacy, please see the section on Confidentiality of Student Records under Academic Information.)
+(For details on student files and the policies ensuring their privacy, please see the section on confidentiality of student records under academic information.)

 Students who wish to have a transcript of their record sent to another academic institution or prospective employer must make their request in writing to this office.
 Also, students can register for classes, drop or add courses and file graduation application forms here.
-Students are invited to contact the registrar's office with questions they may have about their records.